programmfabrik/apitest/README.md

             "header2": "value"
         },

-        // Additional cookies that should be added to the request "cookies": {
+        // Cookies can be added to the request "cookies": {
             // name of a cookie to be set
             "cookie1": {
                 // A cookie can be get parsed from store if it was saved before
-                // Prepending `?` will ignore the cookie if it is not set "value_from_store": "?sess_cookie",
+                // It will ignore the cookie if it is not set "value_from_store": "sess_cookie",
                 // Or its values can be directly set, overriding the one from store, if defined "value": "value"
             },